aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ## Additional Notes:
-1. This API does not require an API Key
+1. The Game API does not require an API Key